matesmajda/task-manager/README.md

 # task-manager

 This project is a simple task manager.
+I followed the YAGNI principle during development, so there are lots of possible improvements of the software.
+I included some of them in the last section of this README.

 ### Requirements